ropensci-archive/roweb2/content/blog/2019-10-02-dev-guide-update-fall19.md

 ### Guide tweaks

-The developer guide now lives at <https://devguide.ropensci.org/>!
+The developer guide now lives at <https://devguide.ropensci.org/>, its very own subdomain!

 We fixed formatting of Appendices B-D in the PDF version of the book (see PDF button in the navbar) with [an issue](https://github.com/ropensci/dev_guide/issues/179) by [Indrajeet Patil](https://github.com/IndrajeetPatil).